 The power cord is designed to ground the electrical system through the receptacle.
 It is also designed to carry the amperage output of most campground outlets.
 If the electrical receptacle to be used is designed to mate with the prongs of the power cord plug, the electrical connection can be expected to carry rated load.

-SECTION 6 -ELECTRICAL
+SECTION 6 - ELECTRICAL

-Connecting the Power Cord
+Connecting The Power Cord

-To connect to an external source, remove the cord from the utility compartment and plug it into a suitable power outlet to provide external power to the coach and converter/charger system.
+To connect to an external power source, remove the power cord from the utility compartment and plug it into a suitable power outlet box.